 General government debt in Germany was down by €16 billion in 2019 to €2.053 trillion.
 The debt ratio – the ratio of debt to nominal gross domestic product – therefore fell to 59.8%, dropping below the Maastricht Treaty’s reference value of 60% for the first time since 2002.
 However, given the coronavirus pandemic and the associated costs, general government debt will rise again sharply in 2020.

-The Bundesbank posted a profit of €2.5 billion for the 2018 financial year.
-Following an allocation to the reserves, the Bundesbank transferred the remaining distributable profit of €2.4 billion in full to the Federal Ministry of Finance.
+The Bundesbank posted a profit of €5.8 billion for the 2019 financial year.
+Following adjustment of the reserves, the Bank also registered its highest distributable profit since 2008, at €5.9 billion, up from the previous year’s €2.4 billion.
+The Bundesbank has transferred the profit in full to the Federal Ministry of Finance.

-In 2018, the Bundesbank registered approximately 58,000 counterfeit euro banknotes with a nominal value of €3.4 million, representing a 20% decrease year on year.
+The Bundesbank registered approximately 55,200 counterfeit euro banknotes with a nominal value of €3.3 million in 2019, representing a 5% decrease on the year.
 Statistically, this equates to seven counterfeit banknotes per 10,000 inhabitants.